sliakat/SpeReadPy/README.md

-readSpe.py is the function that will load the relevant content from a given spe file. visualizeSpe.py is an example of how to load and visualize the data using pyplot
+readSpe.py is the function that will load the relevant content from a given spe file. visualizeSpe.py is an example of how to load and visualize the data using pyplot showSpe.py is a function that allows the operations done in the visualizeSpe.py script to be called from another script -- 1 line gets you a plot and possibly xml output (if desired)

 readSpe takes a file path (including filename) as a string.
 It then outputs spe file content (data, xml footer, wavelength cal if [if applicable]) to a dataContainer class (defined in the readSpe.py file).